Latest News/Events

 Tuition, fees and health insurance (self-only or family) are allowable trainee costs only if such charges are applied consistently to all people in a similar training status at the organization, without regard to their source of support.
 Health insurance can include coverage for costs such as vision and/or dental care if consistent with organizational policy.
 Health insurance is awarded as part of the Training Related Expenses category.

-While NIGMS tries to support all programs at or near the Council recommended slot level, this will depend on the availability of slots and the NIGMS training budget at the time of award.
-Never assume your program will receive an increase in slots, either in the competing or noncompeting years, until told by the NIGMS program director or stated on the Notice of Grant Award.
+While NIGMS tries to support all programs at or near the review panel or Council recommended slot level, there are no guarantees.
+The slot number depends on the NIGMS training budget and availability of slots at the time of award.
+The number of slots might stay the same as recommended, might be less or might increase depending on the NIGMS training budget and availability of slots.
+Never assume your program slots, for competing or noncompeting years, until the Notice of Grant Award is issued.

 Applications are usually reviewed by one of two standing scientific review committees organized by the NIGMS Office of Scientific Review.
 Infrequently a special emphasis panel may be convened instead.
 All viewers are heavily involved in different aspects of graduate education, and many are themselves directors of training grant programs.
 View more information on the training grant review process, including current review committee rosters at NIGMS Scientific Review Branch.